Table of contents

 Privacy Protection

 Today Github is owned by Microsoft and as such prone to US government overreach.
-The US government could order Microsoft to reveal data of their customers and they happily comply, wether lawful or not.
+The US government could order Microsoft to reveal data of their customers and they would happily comply, wether lawful or not, as they did lots of times in the past.

 Trump Dictatorship